 - Assets over $100,000 – 3.5X on dining and travel, and 2.625X on everything else (Platinum Honors)

-If you have assets over $100K with Bank of America or are willing to move that amount in assets to the bank, then this card is going to give you some excellent earning potential; at the minute no card comes close to it when it comes to those percentages.
+If you have assets over $100K with Bank of America or are willing to move that amount in assets to the bank, then this card will give you some excellent earning potential.
+At present, no card comes close to it when it comes to those percentages.

-Although the Bank of America Premium Rewards Card has “premium” in its name, it really is not meant to compete with ultra premium cards like the Chase Sapphire Reserve® or The Platinum Card® from American Express.
+Although the Bank of America Premium Rewards Card has “premium” in its name, it really is not meant to compete with ultra-premium cards.
 Instead, we see it aimed at cards with lower annual fees around the $100 mark, similar to the Sapphire Preferred.

-If you have assets that qualify for the bonus earning percentage then this card is an excellent option — whether it is worth your while moving assets to Bank of America to qualify is another question.
-Although individuals with that type of liquid assets are probably interested in premium cards, with this kind of return, it is tough to ignore.
+If you have assets that qualify for the bonus earning percentage, then this card is an excellent option — potentially one of the best everyday cards available.
+While individuals with high-value liquid assets are typically more interested in premium cards, with this kind of return, it is tough to ignore.

-If on the other hand you don’t qualify for the increased bonus levels, then there are better options out there like the Citi Double Cash Card (effective 2% cash back on everything) or the Freedom Unlimited (1.5% cash back on everything, which when combined with a card like the Sapphire Preferred converts to a net earning of 1.5 Ultimate Rewards per dollar).
+If, on the other hand, you don’t qualify for the increased bonus levels, then there are better options out there like the Citi® Double Cash Card (effective 2% cash back on everything) or the Freedom Unlimited (minimum 1.5% cashback on everything, which you can combine with a card like the Sapphire Preferred for a net earning of 1.5 Ultimate Rewards per dollar).